 The Affordable Care Act Extends Medical Coverage to Millions

-The Affordable Care Act (ACA) of 2010, also known as President Barack Obama’s healthcare law, has provided access to medical insurance coverage for as many as 34 million people, according to Amy Anderson of The Heritage Foundation.
-While doctors, nurses, and other providers will feel the strain of larger patient rosters, Anderson reports that future healthcare administrators will have to cope with more paperwork than before.
+In 2010, the Affordable Care Act (ACA), former President Barack Obama’s healthcare law, was enacted.
+According to data from the U.S. Department Health and Human Services, the act has provided access to medical insurance coverage for 31 million people.
+While doctors, nurses and other providers will feel the strain of larger patient rosters, this increase also means that future healthcare administrators will have to cope with more paperwork than before.

-Anderson further elaborates that hospitals and other facilities will need to increase their hiring needs for executive-level administrators.
+The increase means that hospitals and other facilities will need to increase their hiring needs for executive-level administrators.
 Healthcare centers will also have to pay careful attention to medical and financial records to reduce the potential for human error.
-In addition to this healthcare law, other government legislation will require MHA (Master of Health Administration) graduates to stay current with legal requirements.
+In addition to the ACA, the constant influx of healthcare regulatory changes will require Master of Health Administration (MHA) graduates to stay current with legal requirements as they evolve.

 Job Opportunities Will Remain Plentiful

 With the combined healthcare law and population growth, healthcare administrators can anticipate strong job potential in the future.
-According to the U.S. Bureau of Labor Statistics, BLS, the job outlook for healthcare executives, administrators, and managers will grow at a rate of 17 percent between 2014 and 2024, a faster than average growth.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for healthcare executives, administrators and managers will grow at a projected rate of 32% between 2020 and 2030.
+This is substantially higher than the 8% growth rate that the BLS projects for the labor market as a whole.

-Based on BLS projections, U.S. employers will add more than 56,000 new jobs in the healthcare administration field through 2024.
-With a mean annual salary of $92,810 for these professionals as of 2014, this career path may present an attractive option for students.
+Based on BLS projections, U.S. employers will add more than 139,000 new jobs to the healthcare administration field through 2030.
+With a median annual salary of $104,280 for these professionals as of 2020, this career path may present an attractive option for students.

 Professionals Must Develop Well-Rounded Skills

-According to Alexander and Ruflin, weak leaders can have a ripple effect on an entire organization.
-Trust can decline among all members of a faculty, and sometimes it may make sense to remove a long-tenured leader in favor of someone who possesses the necessary qualities to nurture a team.
+These skills can help administrators guide healthcare facilities with confidence and earn the trust of their employees.
+A weak leader in the role can have a ripple effect on an entire organization.
+Trust can decline among all faculty members, and sometimes it may make sense to remove a long-tenured leader in favor of someone who possesses the necessary qualities to nurture a team.

 EHR Interoperability Will Dominate Conversations

-When EHRs are compatible with each other, these systems can produce more relevant data, according to Gruessner.
 Since many patients visit more than one physician, healthcare administrators will have to promote open communication so that all medical professionals have access to the same data.
+Without this transparency, patients may not receive optimized care, potentially affecting outcomes.

-The future for healthcare administrators appears promising, and although some challenges may arise, new opportunities can open up for graduates of USC’s EMHA program who seek a meaningful professional career.
+The future for healthcare administrators appears promising, and although challenges will inevitably, new opportunities can open up for graduates of USC’s EMHA program who seek a meaningful professional career.
+Learn how USC can help you embark on the next phase of your career.